Fethullah Gülen: Reception

 Martin Luther King Jr. International Chapel at Morehouse College awarded its 2015 Gandhi King Ikeda Peace Award to Gülen in recognition of his lifelong dedication to promoting peace and human rights.

-Gülen topped the 2008 Top 100 Public Intellectuals Poll and came out as the most influential thinker.
+Gülen topped the 2008 Top 100 Public Intellectuals Poll of the Prospect magazine and came out as the most influential thinker.

 Gülen was named as one of Time magazine's 100 Most Influential People in 2013.

-In 2015, Oklahoma City Thunder basketball player Enes Kanter said that he was excluded from the Turkish national basketball team for his public support of Gülen.
+In 2015, Oklahoma City Thunder basketball player and human rights activist Enes Kanter said that he was excluded from the Turkish national basketball team for his public support of Gülen.
 Kanter was disowned by his family in 2016 due to his support for Gülen.

 Gülen was listed as one of the 500 most influential Muslims by the Royal Islamic Strategic Studies Centre in Amman, Jordan.

-Gülen was listed on the Watkins' Spiritual 100 List for 2019 as one of the "100 Most Spiritually Influential Living People".
+A documentary movie titled Love Is a Verb was made in 2014 about the Gulen movement.

+On 14–15 November 2008, Georgetown University hosted a conference on Fethullah Gülen titled "Islam in the Age of Global Challenges."

 Rise Up (Colors of Peace) album

 Rise Up (Colors of Peace) was a musical project to turn Gülen's poems and writings in Turkish language into songs.
 A total of 50 poems were sent to various Muslim and non-Muslim artists from various countries, who were free to pick, and then compose and vocalize the poem chosen, record it in their own country and send it back for inclusion in the planned album.
 Reportedly, no restrictions were put on the artists in using instrumentation, despite reservations by stricter Muslim interpretations about music and use of musical instruments.
 The album Rise Up (Colors of Peace) turned into an album of world music encompassing various genres like jazz, pop, flamenco, rai, Indian music among others.
-The artists appearing (in order of appearance on the track list) were: The Good Morning Diary, Maher Zain, Faudel, Cristelo Duo featuring Bruno Gouveia, Ryan Shaw, Natacha Atlas, Bon Bon, KK & Reet, Mazachigno featuring Ely Bruna, Bahroma, Carmen Paris, Kobi Farhi & Ruba Shamshoum.
-The project took more than two years to realize and the album was released in 2013 by Nil Production and Universal Music.